DATA-690-SPRING-2022/praharsh_data690/assignment_01/README.md

 2015-2019
-:   **Bachelor of Technology, Electronics and Computer Engineering**, GITAM University
+:   **Bachelor of Technology, Electronics and Computer Engineering**, GITAM University.